aldimeolaalfarisy/Friends-Web-Dashboard/README.md

 3. All seasons have average IMDB rating at least 8,2

 This is a simple web dashboard and it will be more interesting if putted some visualization like biggest character roles by screen time, or stories by places.
 But, I hope this web dashboard interactive enough to explain the informations.
-For further informations, please check in [here](https://datastudio.google.com/s/lIe10TW9CgI).
+If you want to see the web dashboard, you can check [here](https://datastudio.google.com/s/lIe10TW9CgI).